cal-itp/data-infra/docs/warehouse/adding_oneoff_data.md

 2. Next, navigate to the Bigquery console in the GCP platform.
 From here you will select the terminal (shown in the image below).
 ![Collection Matrix](assets/open_bq_terminal_border.png)
-3. Once in the terminal, input the following command based on the following structure:
+3. Once in the terminal, input the following command with the appropriate structure:
 ```
 bq --location=us-west2 load <source_format> --autodetect --allow_quoted_newlines <destination_table> <source>
 ```